memgraph/docs/docs/how-to-guides/use-init-flags.md

 MATCH (u) REMOVE u:__mg_vertex__, u.__mg_id__;
 ```

-The above file hold the Cypher queries to create Identity and access management dataset which can be exported from Memgraph Lab.
+The above file holds the Cypher queries to create Identity and access management dataset which can be exported from Memgraph Lab.

 Here is how you should define a Dockerfile: